-We provide a free ‘Traditional Funeral’ through our Funeralcare business for all our colleagues who die while they are working for us, where we operate funeral homes in their area.
+We provide a free ‘Traditional Funeral’ through our Funeralcare business for colleagues who die while they are working for us, where we operate funeral homes in their area.
 The condolence letter that you’ll send to the family will tell them about this and what they need to do to arrange it.

 Death in service payments